paunovgeorgi/EldenBoostApp/README.md

     -   Sort services by different criteria (e.g., price, date).
     -   Use a search field to find specific services.\
         By clicking the **Details** button, users can view detailed information about a service.
+    - Choose from additional options like **Stream**, **Express**, and **Select Platform**.
+Depending on the service type, the page may also include a slider for level selection or a dropdown menu for choosing specific options.
+(Add to Cart works only for registered users).
 -   **All Articles Page:**\
     Users can browse and sort all articles by type (e.g., News, Guides) or use a search field to find articles.
 Clicking the **Read** button opens the selected article.